humbertogfs55/humbertogfs55/README.md

 ## 🚀 About Me

 Passionate **Software Engineering Student** with a strong foundation in full-stack development and a drive to create innovative solutions.
-Currently pursuing my degree while building real-world projects that solve complex problems.
+Currently pursuing my degree while building personal projects that help me learn more about my craft.
 I'm passionate about clean code, continuous learning, and contributing to the tech community.

 - 🎓 **Currently**: Software Engineering Student
 - 💼 **Open to**: Internships, Part-time opportunities, Freelance projects